Star Rank and Freshness

 If you picked up a Lavender on the mountain during Fall and store it in your rucksack until morning, then 100 points - (2 + 5 - 0) = 93 points of freshness the next morning.
 This means after 5 days, the Lavender will have dropped from Super Fresh to Fairly Fresh.
 If you had stored it in a Sleigh Horse Cart instead of your rucksack (- 0 becomes - 4), then it will take 10 days to drop one level of freshness.

 There are horse carts that have infinite freshness.
 The UFO Horse Cart and Mechanical Horse Cart can keep items fresh indefinitely!
-The UFO Horse Cart comes from completing one of Sage's request and the Mechanical Horse Cart can be purchased from an animal shop for 300,000 G once you reach year 3.
+The UFO Horse Cart comes from completing one of Oracle's request and the Mechanical Horse Cart can be purchased from an animal shop for 300,000 G once you reach year 3.

 Besides freshness on edible items, the star rank will be a factor in calculating the profit you earn when shipping the item.
 The stars are on a scale of a half star; .5 star, 1 star, 1.5 star, etc. The highest star rank you can have is 5.